 Aviation-wise my main goal was the Ilyushin Il-62 in which I had arrived from Beijing.
-But every new Aeroplane I could fly in there was marvellous, and that Il-18 made me veeery happy.
+But every new Airplane I could fly in there was marvellous, and that Il-18 made me veeery happy.

-It was a very particular Aeroplane, and in Air Koryo they knew it.
-So much so that before departure we had a meeting with some officers from the Airline and the Pilots, just to talk about the Aeroplane and make questions.
+It was a very particular Airplane, and in Air Koryo they knew it.
+So much so that before departure we had a meeting with some officers from the Airline and the Pilots, just to talk about the Airplane and make questions.

 At least 85% of the people in the group had some kind of relationship and appreciation for Aviation somehow.